Navigating the Overwhelming Options of Long-Term Care

 - Aging Life Care Association offers a directory of Aging Life Care professionals (also known as care managers), like our practice at Aging Wisdom, who can help streamline your process by assisting in navigating transitions and changes, serving as a local advocate on behalf of an older adult.
 Care managers can help with care planning and know the local resources best.

 Looking at LTC and not sure what to do next?
 Aging Wisdom® is prepared to help.
 Contact us and one of our Aging Life Care Professionals can provide expert consultation and care management.
-Call 206.456.5155 or schedule a consultation online here.
+Give us a call: 206-456-5155 or email us at Inquiries@agingwisdom.com today.